wenchma/wenchma.github.io/_posts/2017-03-10-nmap-the-art-of-port-scanning.md

 4. Find out what ports are open on the machine that you just scanned?

-5.Find out if the system is infected with malware or virus.
+5. Find out if the system is infected with malware or virus.

 6. Search for unauthorized servers or network service on your network.

-7.Find and remove computers which don’t meet the organization’s minimum level of security.
+7. Find and remove computers which don’t meet the organization’s minimum level of security.

 ## Installation